- Written by Dr.Mehmet Demircioglu

 If sedation is used, plan the hours after surgery before the day begins.
 You may need an escort, a safe transfer to the hotel, observation until alertness returns, and a delay in signing documents, walking alone, driving, flying, or taking more sedating medicine.
 A taxi booking is not the same as a recovery plan.

 If sedation is needed to make an unsafe day possible, the surgery should wait.
 The same principle applies to serious hair transplant safety risk, where danger rises when screening, anesthesia, sedation, or emergency readiness is weak.
 Hair transplant surgery is elective.
-There is usually no medical emergency that forces the grafts to be moved today.
+There is no medical emergency that forces grafts to be moved today.
 A better plan tomorrow is safer than a forced plan today.

 I am not against helping an anxious patient.
 I am against making sedation routine when the procedure can usually be done safely with local anesthesia and a careful surgical team.
-For most patients, local anesthesia, patient preparation, and steady communication are the better foundation.
+For most people, local anesthesia, patient preparation, and steady communication are the better foundation.

 There may be selected cases where light, properly monitored sedation is reasonable.
 That is very different from routine deep sleep, vague “painless surgery” promises, or giving medicine because the clinic wants the day to continue.
 If sedation is used, it should be exceptional, justified, and medically supervised.
 It should never be sold as a shortcut to a better transplant, and it should never replace careful injection technique or proper preoperative review.